faseehahmed1/calculator-app-frontend-mentors/README.md

 ## What I learned

-- How to use css variables in code
+- How to use CSS variables in code
 - Getting better at using CSS Grid

 ## Future Development

 - Add testing E2E, unit tests
-- Unit conversion capabilty e.g. cm to m
+- Unit conversion capability e.g. cm to m

-**Any feedback is welcom!** 🚀
+**Any feedback is welcome!** 🚀